Frequently Asked Questions

 reverence and care for creation

 Walking Pilgrimage is more than just a hike!
 Pilgrimage is travel for transformation.
 It’s an opportunity to mindfully experience yourself in relation—to other pilgrims, to the Land, to history, and to the transcendent.
-Camino Nova Scotia is designed to provide times for personal growth and spiritual nurture, all while undertaking a physical challenge, with an eye to appreciating Nova Scotia for its place, its peoples, and its past.
+Camino Nova Scotia is designed to provide times for personal growth and spiritual nurture, all while undertaking a physical challenge, within a group setting, all with an eye to appreciating Nova Scotia for its place, its peoples, and its past.

 Pilgrimage caters to both introverted and extroverted leanings.
 We start our walk each day as a group.
 We leave together at the same time, and we find the trail together.
 After that, you are free to walk at your own pace and there is no rush.
 Please respect that other walkers may wish to walk alone for some of the day’s journey.
-It’s ok to let others know when you’re heading into “solo mode” or to ask if it’s a good time to visit and chat while walking.
+It’s totally ok to let others know when you’re heading into “solo mode” and for the same reason it's only good manners to ask if it’s a good time to visit and chat while walking.
 We will build in some times of silence so that everyone gets a chance to benefit from quiet reflection.

-Overnight accommodations are in church basements or community halls along the way (unless you want to tent, which is possible in some, but not all, of our stopping points).
+Overnight accommodations for the most part will be in church or community halls along the way (unless you want to tent, which is possible in some, but not all, of our stopping points).
 In true pilgrim fashion, sleeping arrangements are rustic and communal.
-Bring your own pillow, sleeping bag, and mat.
+Bring your own pillow, sleeping bag, and mat (AND earplugs!).
 A limited number of air mattresses are available to borrow; book these in advance during registration.
 Each sleep-site has electricity, running water, and restrooms, but there are not always restrooms along the path.
-We hope to be able to run at least one air filter for additional safety during the pandemic.
+We hope to be able to run at least one air filter for additional health and welfare.